XoopsDocs/kaotik-module-tutorial/en/book/building_a_simple_module/listing_database.md

     define('TT_TELEPHONE','Telephone');
 ?>
 ```
-And finally, ladies and gentlemen, I can present you with the final code for index.php:
+And finally, ladies and gentlemen, I can present you with the final code for index.php.

+We've done 2 big changes: one is that we've created a new button, called listall, that will list all rows in our table once it's pressed.
+The other one is an IF condition which will check if the listall button has been pressed.
 ```php
 <?php
     // This file contains all of the information XOOPS needs to work (like the database information).
 It's the bootstrap of XOOPS, basicly.